-Design assets are uploaded to Zeplin so other participants can use them.
-Zeplin is widely used in “designer-developer” workflows where designers upload their creations so that developers can implement on the website.
+Design assets are uploaded to Zeplin, so other participants can use them.
+Zeplin is widely used in “designer-developer” workflows, where designers upload their creations so that web developers can implement on the website.

 The assets can also be shown to the customer.
 Zeplin offers the option to add notes.
 However, the assets are shared in a “fixed” state, which is the key difference from Figma.